henfredemars/rpi4-kernel-build/README.md

 * Remove CONFIG_KGDB because we aren't debugging the kernel.
 * Remove CONFIG_FTRACE to disable tracing the kernel.
 * Remove latency measurement system because not interesting in kernel performance measurement, and because it would force us to enable KALLSYMS.
+* Remove CONFIG_GENERIC_IRQ_DEBUGFS, not debugging IRQs.
+* Remove CONFIG_RELAY, no relayfs support usually used for kernel profiling.
+* Remove PM_DEBUG.
+* Remove CONFIG_BLK_DEBUG_FS.
+* More strongly disable the debugfs using CONFIG_DEBUG_FS.
+Reduces attack surface and not normally accessed by users.
+* Remove CONFIG_SLUB_DEBUG.